-Sangria is perfect for Summer gatherings.
+Big batch Sangria is perfect for parties and gatherings.
 It’s easy, inexpensive, and can be prepared in advance.
-It is also a refreshing cocktail that looks beautiful in large glass pitchers.
 There are tons of variations on Sangria….red, white, bubbly, with brandy or non-alcoholic.
-This post includes a pitcher recipe for a traditional red sangria, along with tips for substituting ingredients and how to customize sangria for a wide range of palates.
-Watch the video at the end of the post for ideas on how to customize this Summer classic!Jump to Recipe Print Recipe
+This post includes a pitcher recipe for a red sangria, along with tips for substituting ingredients and how to customize sangria for a wide range of palates.

 Classic sangria is of Spanish origin, but there is really no standard or “authentic” way to make sangria.
 The basic ingredients include wine (red or white), a sweetener (fruit syrup or sugar), seasonal fruit, a bit of brandy and/or triple sec and something fizzy or bubbly (like carbonated water or sparkling wine)

 - Soak the citrus fruit for a whole day in Rum, Triple Sec, Brandy or some other spirit.
 It makes a difference to really get the fruit infused into the wine.
 If you are in a rush you can microwave the fruit and liquor for 30 seconds but it’s a shabby second to letting it slowly infuse.

 - Many recipes include a variety of fruits (like peaches or strawberries).
 The classic Spanish sangria only includes citrus and if you want to be true to the form, stick with citrus.

 - Fill the glass with ice first and then use a pitcher that has a strainer on the spout.
 If you use a regular pitcher you’ll keep filling everyone’s glass with large chunks of fruit or ice.